adoyle-h/lobash/README.md

 ## Contributions

-Contributions are welcomed.
-Please read [./doc/contribution.md](./doc/contribution.md).
+Any suggestions and contributions are always welcome.
+Please open an [issue][] to talk with me.

+Please read [./doc/contribution.md](./doc/contribution.md) before make a Pull Request.

 ## Versioning